bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is local storage in html5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The **localStorage** read-only property of the window interface allows you to access a Storage object for the Document\'s origin; the stored data is saved across browser sessions.
+The **localStorage** read-only property of the window interface allows you to access a Storage object for the Document&apos;s origin; the stored data is saved across browser sessions.

-**Example:**
+<h4>Example:</h4>

 ```js
 // Store